The members, from left to right: YuiMetal (scream and dance) note , Su-Metal (vocal and dance) note and MoaMetal (scream and dance) note .

 - Punctuated!
 For!
 Emphasis!: Ijime, Dame, Zettai (No, More, Bullying) is a strange example.

-- Song Style Shift: "Iine!" has a Trap break near the middle, complete with hoodies, Gratuitous English, and Kanye West glasses.◊ We are completely serious.
+- Song Style Shift: "Iine!" has a Trap break near the middle, complete with hoodies, Gratuitous English, and Kanye West sunglasses.◊ We are completely serious.
+Apparently it's done as a Take That to Swag Rap.

 - Spell My Name with an S: Ii ne! faces the same problem as Ievan Polkka.
 Three guesses on what that problem is and the first two don't count.